fprime-community/fprime-system-reference/docs/integration/xbee-radio-integration.md

 ```

-## 3. Change the instances of the Com components to use XBee Radio Com
+## 3. Instance Changes for Com Component

 Find the following code snippets and uncomment them in `SystemReference/Top/instances.fpp` file.